cloudera/hue/docs/sdk/sdk.md

 	var Calculator = new Class({

 		//...excluding some lines from our earlier example

 		initialize: function(path, options) {
 			this.parent(path || '/calculator/', options);

 			this.jframe.addLinker('a.foo', function(theClickEvent, theLinkElementClicked){
 				alert('you clicked a foo link!');
 			});
 		},

 		etc...

 JFrame already intercepts all the clicks to links in your document.
-By default, it loads the content of those links into the content area unless they have a location reference on the page (`href="#name"`) - in which case it scrolls the window to the element in question - or if there is a target attribute specified (this is covered in the "Launching Other Desktop Applications" section).
+By default, it loads the content of those links into the content area unless they have a location reference on the page (`href="#name"`) - in which case it scrolls the window to the element in question - or if there is a target attribute specified (this is covered in the "Launching Other HUE Applications" section).

 With linkers, you can easily override what an anchor would normally do.
 If the CSS selector matches the link the user clicked, the default linker (described in the previous paragraph) will not handle that event and instead defer to your function.
 Your function is passed two arguments: the event object (see [the MooTools documentation for its properties and methods](http://mootools.net/docs/core/Native/Event)) and the element that was clicked (see [the MooTools documentation for Elements](http://mootools.net/docs/core/Element/Element)).
 With these two references you can define any behavior you like.
-Be sure to cancel the default behavior of the event object (`theClickEvent.preventDefault();`) or else the browser will leave the desktop.
+Be sure to cancel the default behavior of the event object (`theClickEvent.preventDefault();`) or else the browser will leave HUE.

 Note that when you add such linkers they persist.
 You shouldn't add them more than once (e.g. don't add them in the `onLoad` event).
 Typically they are added in the initialize method of your class.

 ###### JFrame: Filters

 If renderers are at the beginning of the handling of HTML responses, and linkers are kind of at the end (in that they typically handle the user clicking to load new content, though not always), filters are kind of in the middle.
 Filters snoop through the content of the response and look for patterns in the HTML that match their requirements.
 The sortable table example from the "Adding Interactive Elements to Your UI" section is a great example of this.
 Let's look at another one to see how these work.
-Here's the JFrame filter from the Hue SDK for a tabbed UI.
+Here's the JFrame filter from the HUE SDK for a tabbed UI.
 To illustrate this, I'll provide the HTML, JavaScript, and a screenshot of what it looks like; here's the screenshot:

 ![Tabs](tabs.png)